When living abroad, you can expect plenty of house guests from back home. To make their visit run smoothly, here are some simple tips you can follow.

 More often than not, friends will check with you in advance to confirm the best time to visit.
 While the cost of flights can skyrocket during holidays like Christmas or Ramadan, this is still the most suitable time to travel for many; for most people, they can have time off work without using up their annual leave.

-This also means that you don’t have to use your own precious holiday to entertain house guests instead.
+This way, you don’t have to use your own precious holiday to entertain house guests, too.
 If you live in a country with a volatile climate, such as one with a monsoon or rainy season, advise your guests to avoid visiting then.
-After all, the last thing you want is to have them fork out a fortune on flights, only to be stranded inside your tiny apartment watching the heavens open outside.
+After all, you don’t want them to fork out a fortune on flights, only to be stranded inside your tiny apartment watching the heavens open outside.
 Remember, timing can make or break a trip – for both of you.

 2. Set boundaries right from the start